gittccd/ITSE1430-2019Fall/labs/Lab1/readme.md

 - Quit displays a confirmation and, if confirmed, the program terminates.
 - Empty lines are ignored.
 - Case is ignored.
-- Spacing within commands are ignored.

 ## Story 5

-Implement the `examine` command to examine a room.
+Implement the exit logic for the game.

-When the player uses this command the current room is checked to see if it is an exit.
-If it is the exit then display a congratulatory message to the player.
-The player has won and the game terminates.
+When the player enters the exit room they get a congratulatory message.
+The player has won and the program can termine.

-*Note: Players do not automatically win by entering the exit room.
-They must examine it first.*
+Since the user will exit the game when they get to the room it must be a leaf room.
+There will be no option for the player to continue through the room.

 ### Acceptance Criteria

 - If the room is the exit room then a congratulatory message is shown and the program terminates.
-- If the room is not the exit room then display a generic message about finding nothing.

 ## Story 6